robindouglasjohnson/gruescript/docs/gruescript.md

-The conversation system allows you to create more complex dialogue in your game by switching to a more choice-based system when the player is talking toa non-player character (NPC).
-While a conversation is going on, a newpane appears in the interface, between the scroller and room description.
+The conversation system allows you to create more complex dialogue in your game by switching to a more choice-based system when the player is talking to a non-player character (NPC).
+While a conversation is going on, a new pane appears in the interface, between the scroller and room description.
 This specifies who or what the player is talking to, and contains up to three lists of 'topics' -- essentially, a special kind of verb -- that the player can "ask", "tell" or "say".